 In order to more fully determine the nature of the incident the following factors should be given consideration.

 The presence of exploitation in terms of:

-- Equality consider differentials of physical, cognitive and emotional development, power and control and authority, passive and assertive tendencies - Consent agreement including all the following: - o Understanding that is proposed based on age, maturity, development level, functioning and experience - o Knowledge of society's standards for what is being proposed - o Awareness of potential consequences and alternatives - o Assumption that agreements or disagreements will be respected equally - o Voluntary decision - o Mental competence - Coercion the young perpetrator who abuses may use techniques like bribing, manipulation and emotional threats of secondary gains and losses that is loss of love, friendship, etc. Some may use physical force, brutality or the threat of these regardless of victim resistance.
+- Equality consider differentials of physical, cognitive and emotional development, power and control and authority, passive and assertive tendencies - Consent agreement including all the following: - Understanding that is proposed based on age, maturity, development level, functioning and experience - Knowledge of society's standards for what is being proposed - Awareness of potential consequences and alternatives - Assumption that agreements or disagreements will be respected equally - Voluntary decision - Mental competence - Coercion the young perpetrator who abuses may use techniques like bribing, manipulation and emotional threats of secondary gains and losses that is loss of love, friendship, etc. Some may use physical force, brutality or the threat of these regardless of victim resistance.